 Not far down the road is the Skogafoss Waterfall roaring down into the river below.
 Take the time to get the heart pumping and climb the steep stairs to see the waterfall from above and the view out to the ocean.

 As you drive along the south coast, you’re bound to see local Icelandic horses ready for a pat, as well as the Eyjafjallajokull volcano.
-The infamous volcano caused chaos for flights across Europe when it erupted in 2010.

 Next up is the black sand beaches near the town of Vik.
 If you head to the black sand beaches of Vik, stay away from the water – the beaches are very wild and dangerous and there have been tourist drownings before.
 Our tour guide warned us that there’s often large waves powerful enough to knock you off your feet and carry you out.

 A good viewpoint of the black sand beaches is from the Dyrholaey headland – where you can look down to the beach and nearby rock formations.
 Nearby is the Reynishverfi beach dominated by a basalt column cave.